 - Credit cards have a greater level of protection compared to debit cards, so avoid debit transactions.

 - When speaking with a customer service representative when disputing unauthorized credit card charges, be nice.
-Acting crazy or yelling doesn’t get you any further.
+Yelling won’t get you any further.

 How to Report Credit Card Fraud